 For apartments and smaller spaces, container gardening is a wonderful way to make the most of the space available.
 Containers can be placed in a horizontal line in the balcony or the entryway.

-If you don't like to cram the driveway or entrance any further, go for hanging garden design where you can hang the garden without letting them in your way.
+If you don't like to cram the driveway or entrance any further, go for hanging garden design ideas where you can hang the garden without letting them in your way.

+It depends on the outdoor climate what types of plants will grow well on or hung to a wall or a fence.
 You can also have a wooden or iron rack installed in the balcony or in the corners and keep the planters there.
 This will also help you to save water.

 If you have some time at hands, you can also try pallet gardening and sow some kitchen herbs, to begin with, the gardening spree.

 Often Sunlight is a problem with apartment gardens.
 To counter this, you can go for a windowsill garden and get the plants that don't require much sunlight.

 Outdoor Garden Design Ideas and Backyard Landscaping Ideas